lesley-byte/Post-It-ly/README.md

 ## 📱App Usage
 Sticky-Notes Board can be used by anyone with important information & a busy brain.

-(insert screenshots of each step after each description)
+# (insert screenshots & update description of each step)

 1. **Open the app:** Launch the Sticky-Note Board application on your device.
 2. **Create a new note or list:**